jvanstraten/gerbertools/README.md

 The polygon geometry processing is done using the [Clipper](http://www.angusj.com/delphi/clipper.php) library, lazily included as source files in this repository.
 It uses the Boost software license.
+The same thing goes for [Earcut](https://github.com/mapbox/earcut.hpp/), which uses the ICS license.
+The relevant license text is at the top of the copied files.

 Stuff I add will be licensed under MIT, which I'm more familiar with.
 Either way, it'll be permissively licensed.